Who doesn’t love a good shortbread biscuit?

-I had quite a lot of calendula oil left over after making one of my favourite recipes (a.k.a my homemade calendula cream), so I went looking for some other wonderful recipes I could use this healing herb oil in, and shortbread popped up!
+I had a lot of calendula oil left over after making my homemade calendula cream, so I went looking for some other recipes I could use this healing oil in, and shortbread popped up!

-I’d never heard of using calendula in shortbread, and was intrigued to try it.
-Safe to say, it tasted SO GOOD, and I just had to share this recipe with you all!
+I’ve never heard of using calendula in shortbread before now, and was intrigued to try it.

-If you like what you’re seeing, subscribe to my email newsletter at the bottom of the page to keep up to date on the latest recipes, DIYs, gardening and health tips I share!
+Before we get started in learning how to make this calendula shortbread – if you like what you’re seeing, subscribe to my email newsletter at the bottom of the page to keep up to date on the latest recipes, DIYs, gardening and health tips I share!!

-These herb-infused shortbread bikkies, I must say, go so well with a warm cup of tea <3
+These herb-infused shortbread bickies go so well with a warm cup of tea.

-- 2 1/4 cups gluten-free flour blend (I combined 1 1/2 cups plain gluten-free flour – but you can also use rice flour – 3/4 cup tapioca flour, and 1/2 tsp xanthan gum – but you can also use guar gum)
+- 2 1/4 cups gluten-free flour blend (I combined 1 1/2 cups plain gluten-free flour – can also use rice flour – 3/4 cup tapioca flour and 1/2 tsp xanthan gum – can also use guar gum)

 - 2 tbsp lemon juice

 - 1 tbsp lemon zest